FIKA

 From challenge to long-term opportunity

-“The Autodesk pro bono team brought creativity and innovation to the project, helping us to see opportunity in the challenges the pandemic had presented,” says Nivi Sharma, CEO of B2P.
-After conducting market and product research, the team proposed a virtual build program that combined live streaming of the build site with custom webinars to educate partners about B2P’s work and to strengthen employees’ connection to their company’s corporate social responsibility programs.
+“The Autodesk pro bono team brought creativity and innovation to the project, helping us to see opportunity in the challenges the pandemic had presented,” says Nivi Sharma, CEO of Fika.
+After conducting market and product research, the team proposed a virtual build program that combined live streaming of the build site with custom webinars to educate partners about Fika's work and to strengthen employees’ connection to their company’s corporate social responsibility programs.

 Over-the-shoulder photo of a woman wearing a black shirt sitting at a laptop with B2P's webpage pulled up, holding a pen in her right hand.
 The laptop is on a blue table with an open notebook to the left of the computer.